alexkemp9/Python3docs/README.md

 ***Dec 19 Update:*** The *“List of Tables, Sidebars + Figures”* in the Master Document ([ODM](/Programming-In-Python3.odm) / [PDF](/Programming-In-Python3.pdf)) has had duplications throughout the end of the list.
 I could find no reason why until yesterday.
 Whilst updating page-links in *Chapter 10* (starts p445) I discovered that the 3 Images in that chapter were missing from the Master Document.
 Sure enough, all 3 were anchored to the Page.
 Changing the anchorage for all 3 + re-updating not only restored the images to the document but also removed all dupes from the Tables’ list.

-If I can now re-find how I originally managed  add Sidebars within that List it will be good to go.
+If I can now re-find how I originally managed to add Sidebars within that List it will be good to go.

 ### Bug #02